11-Year-Old, Mom of Famous Ukrainian Athlete Among a Dozen Killed in Kharkiv Bombings

 “My mother, I love you very much,” she wrote.

-An 11-year-old child and six others were killed when a three-story residential building took a direct hit late Wednesday, according to Oleg Synyehubov, the head of the Kharkiv regional administration.
+An 11-year-old child and six others were killed when a three-story residential building took a direct hit late Wednesday, according to Oleh Synyehubov, the head of the Kharkiv regional administration.

 “Last night was one of the most tragic nights for Kharkiv throughout the whole war. … Once again peaceful residential areas with civilians were hit by Russian terrorists,” Synyehubov wrote on Telegram.